 About

-The Department of Linguistics and English Language at Lancaster University is one of the largest and most diverse centres for cognitive linguistics research in the UK.
-Our research addresses a broad range of topics in cognitive linguistics, including metaphor and figurativity, construction grammar, and usage-based approaches to language acquisition and language change.
+Linguistics and English Language at Lancaster University is one of the largest and most diverse centres for cognitive linguistics research in the UK.
+Our research addresses a broad range of topics in cognitive linguistics, from metaphor and figurativity to constructions.

-Our research also takes a more applied form where we have particular strengths in cognitive linguistic approaches to text and discourse analysis, including in stylistics and critical discourse analysis.
-Researchers in the Discourse and Text Research Group investigate the forms and functions of metaphor across a range of fields and genres, including literature, health communication, business communication, science communication, political discourse and advertising.
-Our research in this area also explores other aspects of meaning construction in discourse from the perspectives of cognitive grammar and discourse space theory.
+Much of our research takes an applied form investigating the language-cognition interface in contexts ranging from language acquisition and linguistic typology to language change and intercultural pragmatics.
+Researchers in the Discourse and Text Research Group investigate the forms and functions of metaphor and other aspects of meaning construction across a range of fields and genres, including literature, health communication, business communication, science communication, political communication and advertising.

 View our publications and projects.